rodolphe37/react-simple-schedule-viewer/README.md

     eventType: EeventTypes.concert, // The event type - for this example it's the eventType_2 based with the enum name
     startTime: 1230, // The start time of the event - the end of this event is defined by the next start time event
     eventTitle: "Englewood Concert", // The title
-    contentModal: ( // This variable get a JSX Element you want
+    contentModal: ( // This variable get the JSX Element you want, can be card, external component...
       <Fragment>
         <h1 style={{ fontWeight: "bold", padding: 10 }}>
           Event de lundi à 20:30 et réservation